 Figure 8.17.1-1: AIML operational management procedure

-1. A VAL server sends an AIML operational management subscription request to an AIML enabler server to schedule AIML operations.
+1. A VAL server sends an AIML operational management subscription request to an AIML enabler server to schedule AIML enablement operations.
 AIML operations can consist of data collection, data preparation, exploratory data analysis (EDA), AIML training, and AIML inference.
 AIML operations can also consist of participation in split AIML or transfer learning operations.
 The request includes the parameters listed in Table 8.17.3-1.

 Editor's Note: It is FFS whether the AIML operation list in this request includes training and inference.